 Our Intellectual Property and Technology Law Clinic and Small Business Clinic give JD students the opportunity to handle real-life cases, working directly with clients.
 You might represent an online music business, a budding filmmaker, a 3D printing designer or a game designer.

-Our student-run Business Law Advisor gives JD students the opportunity to gain exposure by publishing practice-oriented pieces on cutting-edge legal issues while earning course credit.
+Our student-run USC Entertainment Law Spotlight gives JD students the opportunity to gain exposure by publishing practice-oriented pieces on cutting-edge legal issues while earning course credit.

 Learn Best Practices